Immerse yourself in the gorgeous scenery and Renaissance splendor of rural Tuscany

-Discover the true colours of this acclaimed region on a tour of the highlights of Tuscany.
-Ochre and terracotta hill towns linked by winding white roads, interspersed with fields of poppies and sunflowers contrast with the magnificent architecture of the great Renaissance cities.
+Discover the true colors of this acclaimed region on a tour that highlights the beauty of Tuscany.
+Ochre and terracotta hill towns, linked by winding white roads and pathways lined with cypress trees, contrast with the magnificent architecture of great Renaissance cities.

-- 18 meals, including 9 breakfasts, 1 lunch and 8 dinners, including a specialty dinner in Chianti and dinner in a local restaurant in Montecatini
+- 13 meals, including a specialty dinner in Chianti and dinner in local restaurant in Montecatini

 - Guided tours of Florence and Siena

-- Visit to Castello di Meleto in Chianti, including a cookery demonstration, wine tasting and dinner in the castle
+- Visit to Castello di Meleto in Chianti, including a cooking demonstration, wine tasting and dinner in the castle

 - Sightseeing tour of Pisa